Skip to main content

 IdentifiersThe list of identifiers of the business partner.List of Business Partner Identifier

-RolesOne or more of the roles, the business partner assumes with respect to the sharing member: Supplier, Customer.List of Enum
+RolesOne or more of the roles, the business partner assumes with respect to the Sharing Member: Supplier, Customer.List of Enum

 Created AtThe date and time when the business partner data record has been created.Date / Time